SetuCoder/Genie-Voice-Assistant/README.md

 TMDB_API_KEY=NONE
 ```

 You will be replacing **NONE** with your values.
-To the values, sign up for accounts on the following websites and get API Keys.
+To get the values, sign up for accounts on the following websites and get API Keys.
 Then, paste the API Keys into the respective API fields of the env file.

 [NewsAPI](https://newsapi.org/)